 So, if you’re interested in using some Babywise methods to sleep train your own baby, but aren’t sure how to go about doing it in a way that’s both effective and safe, consider a few of these “do’s” and “don’ts”:

 - DON’T start too early.
-Here at the Baby Sleep Site™, we generally don’t recommend formal sleep training until a baby reaches 4 months of age.
+We generally don’t recommend formal sleep training until a baby reaches 4 months of age.
 Some editions of On Becoming Babywise recommend starting earlier (as early as 6-8 weeks), but we don’t support that recommendation.
 Newborns need loads of sleep and loads of breastmilk or formula, so trying to impose sleeping and feeding schedules too early can be problematic (and potentially dangerous).
 What’s more, your baby really isn’t ready for sleep training until the 4 month sleep regression, when her sleep patterns have become more developed.